-Frankly, we are surprised that $40 – 80K Pop Tops come installed with such poor quality over centre latches that can lead to such dangerous outcomes.
+Frankly, we are surprised that $40 – 120K Pop Tops come installed with such poor quality pop top roof latches / pop top catches, that can lead to such dangerous outcomes.

 Uniseg Product’s patented Snap-Flat latch resolves these problems through intelligent design and use of appropriate materials.